s-sulimov/MyChat/README.md

 **ABOUT:**
-<br />Pet project contains simple chat server.
+<br />Pet project contains simple chat server and simple client for manual testing.

 **REQUIREMENTS**
 1. Docker Descktop 4.16 and up.